MilesCranmer/gso/README.md

 ## Installation

+*(If you just want to try,
-(docker image and shared keys at bottom for demo usage)
+there are demo keys at the bottom of this page.
+They are shared, so play nice.)*

 Make sure your vim supports python scripting (`vim --version | grep +python` should return something).
 If this doesn't work, the `vim-nox-py2` package on ubuntu has this (`sudo apt-get install vim-nox-py2`),